-Piper knew it was the same coffee she’d made for him hours earlier, before she’d left her parents house to have an abortion.
-All 23 years she’d been alive, she’d listened to him memorize piano scores, and it helped her understand why her drank his coffee the way he did.
+Piper knew it was the same coffee she’d made for him hours earlier, before she’d left to have an abortion.
+Listening to him memorize piano scores for the twenty-three years she’d been alive helped Piper understand why her drank his coffee the way he did.
 One small portion at a time, savoring, pretending it was still new.

 “Over-confident,” he corrected himself.
-“That’s what I meant to say.
+“That’s what I mean.
 People who think they can do whatever they want and call it music.
 Bleh,” he stuck his tongue out.
 “It disgusts me.”

 Anton put the cup on top of his piano.
 “Mean well?”

 “Want a fresh cup, Dad?”
 Piper knew her Father must’ve finished the rest of the coffee.
 He’d never have placed the mug down anywhere near his concert grand otherwise.